Trust-Machines/core-eng/stacks-dev-guide/working-with-projects.md

 - Read about the new (as of 2023) GitHub Projects: https://github.blog/2022-11-15-the-journey-of-your-work-has-never-been-clearer/

-- GitHub Projects are a collection of issues are PRs.
+- GitHub Projects are a collection of issues and PRs.

 - GitHub Issues have:
   - one or more linked Projects